doughsay/room.js/doc/PROGRAMMING.md

 extinguish lamp
 ```

-Yeah, there you go.
-Now, the description should probably indicate whether our little lantern is lit or not.
-That's basic programming, so it's up to you!
+There you go!
+Well, the description should probably indicate whether our little lantern is lit or not.
+That's basic programming, so it's up to you now.

 ## Reference guide